 Transmission Losses % of Total Electricity Transmitted

-This bar chart illustrates the transmission losses of GRIDCo as percentage of the total electricity transmitted.
-The share of transmission losses has been quite stable over the period of 2010 to 2020 fluctuating around 4%.
-This share is not much higher than the range of 0.4% to 3% losses at transmission levels observed in a survey of 27 European countries.
+This bar chart illustrates the transmission losses of GRIDCo as a percentage of the total electricity transmitted.
+The share of transmission losses has been relatively stable over the period of 2010 to 2022, fluctuating around 3.4% and 5.0%.
+This share is not much higher than the 0.4% to 3% losses at transmission levels observed in a survey of 27 European countries.